Policies & Procedures

 Students who pay their tuition but do not complete their registration qualify for a refund, minus a $50 processing fee.

-Students who cancel their registration at least 45 days prior to the start date will receive a 50% refund.
+Students who complete their registration then cancel it at least 45 days prior to the start date will receive a 50% refund.
 Cancellations made within 45 days of the start date do not qualify for a refund.

 I will issue a refund for any lesson that is cancelled and for which I'm unable to offer a makeup lesson.